elenaharan/properties_api/README.md

 ## Technologies

 This REST API is built with Node.js and Express.js, and the business logic is modelled with Mongoose.
-The API is hosted on Heroku, and the database is built using MongoDB and is hosted on MongoDB Atlas.
+The API is hosted on Heroku (https://properties-api-aa2cb0dedf98.herokuapp.com/properties), and the database is built using MongoDB and is hosted on MongoDB Atlas.
 The API endpoints have been tested with Postman.

 - Node.js
 - Express.js